deepflowio/docs/translate/translated/02-ce-install/04-multi-k8s.md

 deepflow-ctl domain list $CLUSTER_NAME
 ```

-# Deploying deepflow-agent
+# Deploy deepflow-agent

 Use Helm to install deepflow-agent.
-If the service used by deepflow-server is the default NodePort type, directly fill in the deepflow-server Node IP under `deepflowServerNodeIPS`; if the [service used by deepflow-server is LoadBalancer type](../best-practice/production-deployment/#优化-deepflow-agent-到-deepflow-server-的流量路径), directly fill in the LoadBalancer VIP.
+If the service used by deepflow-server is the default NodePort type, directly fill in the deepflow-server Node IP under `deepflowServerNodeIPS`; if the [service used by deepflow-server is of LoadBalancer type](../best-practice/production-deployment/#优化-deepflow-agent-到-deepflow-server-的流量路径), directly fill in the LoadBalancer VIP.

 ::: code-tabs#shell